zshi719/2025-Data-24100/README.md

 More information on the quizzes is provided in the [course material](#course-material) section below.

 This grade is assigned individually.
+You can find the quiz regrade policy [here](./assignments/regrade_policy.md).
+Please read before asking for a regrade.

 ### Final Project Deliverable (Group)